 The rules in this Code of Conduct regarding searches of students and their belongings apply to student lockers, desks and other storage places.
 Students have no reasonable expectation of privacy with respect to these places and school officials retain complete control over them.
-This means that student lockers, desks, school storage places, and personal belongings (including but not limited to bookbags, purses, etc.), may be subject to search at any time by school officials, without prior notice to students and without their consent.
+This means that student lockers, desks, school storage places, and personal belongings (including but not limited to bookbags, purses, etc.) may be subject to search with probable cause and/or reasonable suspicion by school officials, without prior notice to students and without their consent.